r1cm3d/aws-poc/README.md

 ## About The Project

 The goal of this project is consume AWS resources with Go programming language.
-It consumes two SQS queues, persists in DynamoDB tables according some business rules, it downloads and uploads some files in S3 and posts it again in others SQS queues.
+It consumes two SQS queues, persists into DynamoDB tables according some business rules.
+It also download and upload some files in S3, publish events through SNS topics and schedule tasks with StepFunctions.

 ## Getting Started